Sensex trades higher after opening at new all-time high - www.lokmattimes.com

 Sensex trades higher after opening at new all-time high

-Mumbai, Aug 30 Indian equity indices were trading higher after opening at a fresh record high following positive ...
+Mumbai, Aug 30 Indian equity indices were trading higher after opening at a fresh record high on Friday, ...

-Mumbai, Aug 30 Indian equity indices were trading higher after opening at a fresh record high following positive cues from Asian peers.
+Mumbai, Aug 30 Indian equity indices were trading higher after opening at a fresh record high on Friday, following positive cues from Asian peers.

 At 9:37 a.m., Sensex was up 221 points or 0.27 per cent at 82,355 and Nifty was up 66 points or 0.26 per cent at 25,217.